-- Select "NSGP Project Form" from the list of components - Project/Program Information - A.I Agency Name provide the name of the nonprofit organization - A.2 Name and Title of person within the organization authorized to submit the application - This MUST be the same person listed in the Nonprofit Subapplicant Contact Information component in the IJ - A.3 County from the dropdown menu, select the county the facility is physically located in - A.4 Project Location Physical Address provide the physical address of the facility the project is for
+- Project/Program Information - B. I Agency Name provide the name of the nonprofit organization - B.2 Name and Title of person within the organization authorized to submit the application - This MUST be the same person listed in the Nonprofit Subapplicant Contact Information component in the IJ - B.3 County from the dropdown menu, select the county the facility is physically located in - B.4 Project Location Physical Address provide the physical address of the facility the project is for

-A.3 County:

-City of St. Louis
+B.3 County: City of St. Louis ▼

-- A.5 Review the Funding Source Map linked in the form and select the program from the dropdown that corresponds to the physical project location
+- B.5 Review the Funding Source Map linked in the form and select the program from the dropdown that corresponds to the physical project location

 - NSGP State

 - NSGP UA St. Louis

 - NSGP UA Kansas City